cwcyau/hdruk-roche-hackathon-2024/files/eventinfo.md

 1. A personal laptop,
 2. Some basic stationery,
+3. Signed the HDRUK Participation Agreement,
-3. (Optional) Access to your own university high-performance computing facilities.
+4. (Optional) Access to your own university high-performance computing facilities.